aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

      2. store in the AiiDA file repository for safe-keeping (e.g. as |SinglefileData|, ...)?
      3. leave on the computer where the calculation ran (e.g. recording their remote location using |RemoteData| or simply ignoring them)?

-    Once you know the answers to these questions, you are ready to start writing your parser.
+    Once you know the answers to these questions, you are ready to start writing a parser for your code.

 In order to request automatic parsing of a |CalcJob| (once it has finished), users can set the ``metadata.options.parser_name`` input when launching the job.
 If a particular parser should be used by default, the |CalcJob| ``define`` method can set a default value for the parser name as was done in the :ref:`previous section <how-to:plugin-codes:interfacing>`: